 You can select one or more reports when configuring a data set.
 If selecting multiple reports, each report has its own legend view and display as different symbols on the map to distinguish between reports.
 This helps users plan territories based on data from multiple objects if needed.

 Next Linda maps her object fields.
 (1) Unit ID identifies the unique value associated with a record, such as account ID, (2) Unit Assignment Field identifies the preexisting assignment, such as account owner, (3) Billing Latitude and Billing Longitude specifies the Geolocation fields, and (4) Selected Attribute fields, such as Annual Revenue, are used to analyze her sales territories.
-Now that she’s designed her data set, she's ready to create a new alignment.

 Create an Alignment!